finngreig/openscootermap/README.md

 A map built with Leaflet and OpenStreetMap that shows the locations of shared bikes and scooters from various companies.

-Currently the map shows the locations of Lime scooters and Onzo bikes, with more providers coming in the near future.
+Currently the map shows the locations of Lime, Flamingo, Bird and Beam Scooters, with more providers coming in the near future.

 ![Preview](preview.gif)